-A repo executed with a counterparty on behalf of a customer or customers by an agent.
-For example, a fund manager may transact a repo with a dealer on behalf of several pension funds (the repo should be allocated among the customers after execution).
-The risk on the transaction is shared by the customer(s) and the agent's counterparty, but not by the agent.
-The transaction will be documented under a master agreement, such as the GMRA, between the agent and the counterparty.
+A process in which (1) one party contacts the other by telephone or e-mail in order to secure immediate verification from the other party of the key economic terms of a transaction and one or more selected new transactions and their settlement instructions or (2) both parties report details of all new transactions to a third-party automatic affirmation service, which makes comparisons and identifies mismatches.
+The function of an affirmation overlaps that of a Confirmation -but is less comprehensive.
+See Guide 2.489-2.512. agency repo A repo executed by an agent with a counterpartythird party on behalf of a customerone or more customers by an agent.
+For example, a fund manager may transact a repo with a dealer.
+The risk on the transaction is between the third party and the customer(s).
+Where an agent deals on behalf of several pension funds (customers, shares in the repo should be with the third party are allocated post trade among the customers after execution).
+The risk on the transaction is shared by the customer(s) and the agent's counterparty, but not by the agent, creating separate repos between the third party and each customer.
+The transaction will be relationship between the agent and the third party is documented under a single master agreement, such as the GMRA , between signed by the agent and the counterparty third party.
 In the case of the GMRA, the standard agreement has to be supplemented by the Agency Annex.
-There will be separate contracts between the agent and his customer(s).
-The counterparty will need to know the identity of the customer(s) in order to be able to calculate its credit exposure and fulfil regulatory requirements.
-However, the identity of the customer(s) may not be provided to the front office of the counterparty (for commercial reasons) but to the credit or another department of the counterparty.
-It is vital, when negotiating a repo, to inform the counterparty whether one is transacting as a principal or an agent.
+There will be separate contracts agreements between the agent and his customer(s).
+The counterparty), which may cover more business than just repos.
+When dealing with an agent, a third party will need to know the identity of the customer(s)), in order to be able to calculate itshis credit exposure and fulfil regulatory requirements. such as anti- money laundering checks.
+However, for commercial reasons, the front office of the third party is usually not told the identity of the customer(s) may not be provided to the front office of the counterparty (for commercial reasons) but to but is given a codename for each customer.
+Only the credit department or anothersimilar department of the counterparty.third party is given the key.
+The same GMRA can be used by a party to deal as an agent and also on its own account.
+It is vital, in this situation, when negotiating a repo, to inform the counterparty third party whether one is transacting as a principal or an agent.
+This is a contractual requirement under the GMRA. annual basis The number of days that are conventionally assumed to be in one year for the purpose of calculating the amount of return from an annualised percentage rate of return.
+The annual basis is conventionally denoted by the letter B and is the denominator of the day count fraction (D/B), where the numerator is the day count of the term of the transaction.
+There are often different conventions for the annual basis in the money market and capital market of the same currency.